ConcealNetwork/conceal-api/README.md

 # conceal-js
 Javascript/Node.js interface to Conceal cryptocurrency RPC/API.

-There are are three RPC servers that are built in to these three programs:
+There are are three RPC servers that are built in to three programs *conceald*, *concealwallet* and *walletd*.
+They can each be started with the argument `--help` to display command line options.

 ### conceald
 A node on the P2P network (daemon) with no wallet functions; console interactive.
 To launch:
 ```